Top 10 Work Values Employers Look For

 Employers look for employees who require little supervision and direction to get the work done in a timely and professional manner.
 Supervisors who hire self-motivated employees do themselves an immense favor.
 Self-motivated employees require very little direction from their supervisors.

 Employers can do their part by offering a safe, supportive, work environment that offers employees an opportunity to learn and grow.
-Working in a supportive work environment and taking the initiative to be self-directive will provide employees with a better sense of accomplishment and increased self-esteem.
+Working in a supportive work environment and taking the initiative to be self-directed will provide employees with a better sense of accomplishment and increased self-esteem.

 Motivated to Grow and Learn